Rowac: Specialization in steel furniture and industrial equipment (1905–1938)

 Over the years, the product range changed and Rowac concentrated more and more on steel furniture and industrial equipment.
 It specialised in creating ergonomic seating for workshops and offices.
 At least once a year, the products were exhibited at the Leipzig Trade Fair (Leipziger Messe).
 The Rowac stool in particular earned a strong reputation.
 It is considered the first industrially produced steel stool and was widely used in the 1920s.
 The reason for this was its superior durability compared to simple wooden stools, which had to be repaired again and again due to cracks, loose legs, etc. It is of particular note that in 1923 architects Max Taut und Franz Hoffman chose Rowac stools to furnish the administration building of the General German Trade Union Federation in Berlin-Mitte, and in 1926 the stools found a place in the classrooms and workshops of Walter Gropius' Bauhaus building in Dessau.

 At its peak, Rowac employed up to 175 people.
 In addition to stools, Rowac also produced chairs, tables and benches made of steel, which were used, for example, to furnish entourage rooms.
 But tool cabinets, cotton wool and waste bins, transport and storage bins, and all kinds of bottle and spool crates were also produced.
 Among other things, the Monthly Newspaper for the Textile Industry in Leipzig (Leipziger Monatsschrift für Textil-Industrie) wrote in 1925: "In the field of auxiliary equipment for weaving and knitting, spool transport and dampening boxes by Robert Wagner, Chemnitz, should be mentioned."
 Goods were supplied to all European countries (with the exception of Russia, Poland and the Balkan states) until the effects of the Great Depression were also felt in Saxony.
-At the meeting of Saxon industry on the 23rd of January 1931 in Chemnitz, leading industrialists, including Kurt Robert Wagner (the son of Carl Robert Wagner), spoke out about the consequences of the economic catastrophe in Saxony.
+At the meeting of Saxon industry on 23 January 1931 in Chemnitz, leading industrialists, including Kurt Robert Wagner (the son of Carl Robert Wagner), spoke out about the consequences of the economic catastrophe in Saxony.

 After the death of Carl Robert Wagner in 1931, his son, Kurt Robert Wagner, and his grandsons, Hans Kurt Wagner and Werner Alexander Wagner, took over management of the company.
 The guiding principle of the company continued to be "the creation of healthy workstations", which was even referenced as a prime example in specialist literature on hygiene in the office workplace in 1931.